Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Introduction

-In this paper, we propose Expressive Omni (Ex-Omni), an open-source omni-modal framework that augments OLLMs with speech-accompanied 3D facial animation, where facial motion is represented using ARKit-52 blendshape coefficients~\citep{DBLP:conf/eurographics/LewisARZPD14} and generated in a non-autoregressive manner.
-Ex-Omni follows text or speech instructions to generate synchronized speech paired with facial animation in an end-to-end manner.
-To facilitate stable and temporally coherent facial animation learning from LLM semantics, Ex-Omni adopts two complementary design choices.
-First, instead of directly predicting facial motion from LLM hidden states, Ex-Omni leverages discrete speech units as a structured intermediate representation, providing explicit temporal scaffolding for facial generation.
-Second, a unified token-as-query gated fusion (TQGF) mechanism is introduced to selectively regulate how and when semantic information from the LLM is injected into the speech and facial generation processes, simplifying optimization and improving temporal alignment.
+In this paper, we propose Expressive Omni (Ex-Omni), an open-source omni-modal framework that augments OLLMs with speech-accompanied 3D facial animation, where facial motion is represented using ARKit-52 blendshape coefficients~\cite{DBLP:conf/eurographics/LewisARZPD14} and generated in a non-autoregressive manner.
+Ex-Omni follows text/speech instructions to generate synchronized speech paired with facial animation in an end-to-end manner.
+To facilitate stable and temporally coherent facial animation learning from LLM semantics, Ex-Omni decouples semantic reasoning from temporal generation through a two-stage design.
+Rather than directly predicting facial motion from LLM hidden states, Ex-Omni first employs a blendshape-aware speech unit generator, where discrete speech units provide explicit temporal scaffolding while the generator hidden states are encouraged to encode facially relevant cues.
+A blendshape decoder then predicts blendshape sequences conditioned on both signals.
+To better bridge high-level semantics and temporal motion generation, we further introduce a unified token-as-query gated fusion (TQGF) mechanism to selectively regulate how and when semantic information is injected into the speech and facial generation processes, simplifying optimization and improving temporal alignment.

-In addition, we construct InstructEx, a dataset designed for enabling 3D facial animation generation for OLLMs.
-InstructEx spans a diverse type of data, including Automatic Speech Recognition (ASR), Text-to-Speech (TTS), Text-to-Text (T2T), Speech-to-Speech (S2S) question answering, and a large-scale synthetic Speech-to-Face (S2F) corpus specifically curated to bridge the gap between limited real-world recordings and open-domain generalization.
-This design enables joint learning of language understanding, speech generation, and 3D facial generation within a unified framework.
-Extensive experimental results show that Ex-Omni performs competitively compared to existing open-source OLLMs.
+In addition, to the best of our knowledge, we construct InstructS2SF-1200K, the first large-scale dataset for augmenting OLLMs with speech-accompanied 3D facial animation.
+InstructS2SF-1200K consists of two subsets tailored to different training stages: 1000K Text-to-Speech-Face (TTSF) samples for speech-blendshape co-pretraining, and 200K Speech-to-Speech-Face (S2SF) QA samples for dialogue-based speech-blendshape co-pretraining.
+By combining large-scale supervision with speech-face data, InstructS2SF-1200K helps bridge the gap between limited real-world recordings and open-domain generalization.
+Experimental results show that Ex-Omni remains competitive with existing open-source OLLMs on speech tasks while offering native speech-aligned 3D facial animation generation with better synchronization and lower face-generation latency than cascaded alternatives.